 The next application cycle is open now.
 Your application must be completed online via SOPHAS.

 SOPHAS is the common application system for many schools and programs of public health.
 They offer resources to help you navigate the application system.
 Their FAQ page will address many questions you may have.
-They are also offering the following webinars:

 Applicants to the MPH program must submit the following documentation directly to SOPHAS: